 The fear-mongering is to score cheap political points.

-And the way you do it is you whip the country into a frenzy and you make it yet the latest attempt to to blame Donald Trump.
+And the way you do it is you whip the country into a frenzy and you make it yet the latest attempt to blame Donald Trump.

-I mean, would we have to consider closing schools or whatever, mass transit until it's contained?
+I mean, would we have to consider closing schools or whatever, mass transit, until it's contained?

 It's got that potential.